-- 1. Level the Motorhome.
-If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
-Drain Fresh Water Tank and Waterlines.
-Open all waterline drain valves and drain fresh water tank.
+- 2. Drain Fresh Water Tank and Waterlines. - Open all waterline drain valves and drain fresh water tank.
 (See "Water System Drain Valve Locations" chart at the end of this section for locations of drain valves on your model). - 3.
-Open Faucets.
-Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing.
+Drain Exterior Shower/Wash Station (If Equipped)